Sections Of This Article

 While you’re looking at the watches below, think for yourself about how individual they are, relating to the areas I’ve mentioned in this article.
 There are plenty of other articles about outstanding individual watchmakers which show you some great watches and tell you what to think.
 I’d hope that this article has motivated you to think for yourself on these matters, and apply the concepts discussed above, and be aware of what interests you most about each watch, and what that really relates to.

-Collaborations between watchmakers and artists are a great way to incorporate the individuality and creativity of art, within the engineering design of an exceptional watch.
+Collaborations between watchmakers and artists are a great way to incorporate the individuality and creativity of art, within the engineering design of an otherwise conventional watch.

-Here are a couple of my favorite examples of artist collaborations which result in creative watch design:
+Here are a couple of my favourite examples of artist collaborations which result in creative watch design:

 Blancpain, Métiers d’Art, The Great Wave: